FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 ### Handling events

 jQuery has built-in methods for different types of event listeners, e.g., `click`, `input`, or `keyup` and a generic `on` method that can handle any event type.
-JavaScript on the other hand has the `addEventListener` method.
+JavaScript, on the other hand, has the `addEventListener` method.

 ```js
 // With jQuery